kingdomlevel/kingdomlevel.github.io/index.markdown

 + [MSc Software Development][uni] masters programme at University of Glasgow.
 I got an **A** average grade.
 Graduated November 2017.

 Selected Projects:
++ [film club repeating stars](https://github.com/kingdomlevel/film-club-repeating-stars): a quick web app to find the recurring stars in my Zoom film club.
+Argyle from Die Hard was a child actor in Blues Brothers - who knew!
+React app w data from [The Movie Database](https://www.themoviedb.org/).
 + [cococnut gallery](https://github.com/kingdomlevel/coconut_gallery): web app that requests camera access, uploads a photo, and prompts the user to draw other photos using HTML canvas.
 Ruby on Rails w storage on AWS S3 (Summer 2020).
 + [Bandcamp BLM Bot](https://github.com/kingdomlevel/bandcamp-blm-bot): during the coronavirus pandemic, bandcamp started to waive their fees on the first Friday of every month in order to support musicians.
 I made a [twitter bot](https://twitter.com/bandcampBLMbot) (in Ruby) that re-tweeted musicians, labels etc that are donating their profits to Black Lives Matter, bail funds, support charities etc (June 2020).
 + [twentytwenty](https://github.com/kingdomlevel/twentytwenty): simple presentation viewer built early 2020.
 I made this to try out [Strapi CMS](https://strapi.io/) and learn React hooks.